 Agent Requirements for ACA Sales

-As a result of the 2024 Marketplace Final Rule, there are new requirements for agents who sell ACA insurance plans.
+As a result of the 2024 Marketplace Final Rule, there are certain requirements for agents who sell Affordable Care Act (ACA) insurance plans.
 We’ll discuss all the ACA sales rules you need to meet to be ready-to-sell during and outside of the Open Enrollment Period (OEP).
 Additionally, we’ll provide tools to make things easier for you when enrolling clients.

 Become Ready-to-Sell